 What should Christians do when living in a country hostile to the gospel?
 The book of Daniel provides clear and helpful examples.
 What about when we suffer in spite of righteous living?
 Read the story of Abraham, study the life of David, and meditate on the book of Job.
 What about when we’re tempted to sexual sin?
 Contrast the response of Joseph with the response of David.
 These examples remind us of our weakness, assure us that through Christ we can be victorious, and clarify what faith looks like in everyday situations.

 It Produces Wise Living

 Tim Keller defines wisdom as “knowing the right thing to do in the 80 percent of life’s situations in which the moral rules don’t provide the clear answer.”
 How do we access this wisdom?
 Right in the middle of the Old Testament are five books referred to as wisdom literature: Job, Psalms, Proverbs, Ecclesiastes, and Song of Solomon.
 These books were written to help God’s people navigate that 80% of life’s situations not governed by clear commands.

 Proverbs shows us how God’s world is intended to work.
 Job reminds us that even though it doesn’t always work that way, God can be trusted.
 Ecclesiastes informs us that apart from God’s wisdom, life would be empty and meaning elusive.
 Song of Solomon illustrates the difficulty and beauty of love in a broken world.
 Finally, Psalms teaches us how to talk to God and trust Him in the situations described in the other four books.
 The psalms were the prayers that Jesus and the disciples prayed in good times and bad.
-In times of celebration and times of suffering, their hearts were guided by God’s wisdom.
+God’s wisdom guides our hearts in times of celebration and in times of suffering.

 It Encourages Persevering Faith